 Information on the developments and on the events organised in the context of ENES can be found on the ECHA dedicated website.

-DUCC has contributed to the drafting and is involved in the Roadmap implementation, leading and/or contributing to many of its actions.
+In July 2013 ECHA published the “CSR/ES Roadmap”.
+DUCC contributed to the drafting and welcomed its publication.
+Moreover, DUCC was involved in the Roadmap implementation, leading and/or contributing to many of its actions.

-The main objective of the activities under this Roadmap is to improve the quality of information communicated in the exposure scenarios included in the Chemical Safety Reports and in the extended Safety Data Sheets.
-The actions in the Roadmap are divided in five areas:
+The main objective of the activities under the Roadmap were to improve the quality of information communicated in the exposure scenarios included in the Chemical Safety Reports and in the extended Safety Data Sheets.
+The actions in the Roadmap were divided in five areas:

-This Roadmap is the result of a collaborative effort of ECHA, eight Member States’ Competent Authorities, Cefic, Concawe and DUCC.
+This Roadmap was the result of a collaborative effort of ECHA, eight Member States’ Competent Authorities, Cefic, Concawe and DUCC.

 More information: ECHA CSR/ES Roadmap section